In the past three posts, I covered

 Note, I have to buy all of my parts – nothing here was paid for by sponsors, etc. I do make a small amount if you click on an ad and buy something but that is it.
 You’re getting my real opinion on stuff.

-If you find this post useful, please share the link on Facebook, with your friends, etc. Your support is much appreciated and if you have any feedback, please email me at . email@example.com
+If you find this post useful, please share the link on Facebook, with your friends, etc. Your support is much appreciated and if you have any feedback, please email me at .
+Please note that for links to other websites, I may be paid via an affiliate program such as Avantlink, Impact, Amazon and eBay. email@example.com

 PSA AK Webstore Links